|Degree||MPA (Princeton School of Public and International Affairs (SPIA), Princeton University)|

 - Professional Career

 Since 2009, she has been engaged in JICA-supported intellectual cooperation, “Japan-Ethiopia industrial policy dialogue,” which aims to share the East Asian development experiences with senior policymakers in Ethiopia.
 This includes a study of quality and productivity improvement in Asia and Africa (Kaizen National Movement).
-Furthermore, in light of increasing interface between business and development, she led a research project for “Internationalization of Japanese Small-and Medium Enterprises (SMEs)” in collaboration with an Osaka-based thinktank, the Asia-Pacific Institute of Research (APIR: 2012-2015).
+Furthermore, in light of increasing interface between business and development, she led a research project for “Internationalization of Japanese Small-and Medium Enterprises (SMEs)”in collaboration with an Osaka-based thinktank, the Asia-Pacific Institute of Research (APIR: 2012-2015), where she continues to serve as the Senior Research Fellow (2015-present).
+At the JICA Ogata Research Institute, she currently leads a Research Project on the Japanese Experience of Industrial Development and Development Cooperation (2018- present).

-Her publications include books on: From a Small, City Factory to a Global Company in Asia: A Strategy for Outward FDI of Japanese SMEs and Support Measures (ed.
-Chuo-keizai Publishing Co., 2015); Eastern and Western Ideas for African Growth (edited with Kenichi Ohno, Routledge, 2013); Introduction to BOP Business: Addressing Global Challenges through Partnership (co-authored, Chuo-keizai Publishing Co., 2011); Japan’s International Development Cooperation (edited with Goto and Watanabe, Nippon Hyoronsha 2005); The World Bank: Toward New Development Strategies (NTT Publishing Co., 2000); and Japanese Views of Economic Development: Diverse Paths to the Market (edited with Kenichi Ohno, Routledge, 1998).
+Her major publications include books on: Industrial Human Resource Development in Developing Countries: Knowledge and Skills in the Era of SDGs (edited with Shoko Yamada, Nippon Hyoronsha, 2021); Leave No One Behind: Time for Specifics on the Sustainable Development Goals (edited with Homi Kharas, John McArthur, Brookings Institution, 2019); From a Small Factory in Japan to a Global Firm in Asia: SME’s Overseas Expansion Strategy & Policy Support (ed., Chuo-keizai Publishing Co., 2015); Eastern and Western Ideas for African Growth (edited with Kenichi Ohno, Routledge, 2013); Introduction to BOP Business: Addressing Global Challenges through Partnership (co-authored, Chuo-keizai Publishing Co., 2011); Japan’s International Development Cooperation, (edited with Kazumi Goto and Toshio Watanabe, Nippon Hyoronsha, 2005); The World Bank: Toward New Development Strategies (NTT Publishing Co., 2000); and Japanese Views of Economic Development: Diverse Paths to the Market (edited with Kenichi Ohno, Routledge, 1998).

 - e-mail: i-ohno